Legal Support For The Discouraging Social Security Disability And SSI Process

 Applying for Social Security Disability (SSD) benefits is complicated and can often be a highly discouraging and frustrating process.
 It almost seems to be the rule that all initial applications are rejected, a decision that can discourage applicants.
 However, you are not alone, as approximately three-quarters of applicants receive immediate denials.

 Sadly, at that point, many choose to give up, thinking that the final “verdict” has been rendered.
 But, with the help of an experienced attorney, you can obtain the benefits you need and deserve.
 At Fuller Wallner, Attorneys at Law, our lawyers possess experience and insight into the complex and in-depth knowledge of the SSD process.
-They strive to protect the rights of Bemidji and Greater Minnesota residents who are suffering from disabilities and are unable to work.
+They strive to protect the rights of Bemidji and greater Minnesota residents who are suffering from disabilities and are unable to work.

 Qualifying For Social Security Disability Benefits